Makes 4 large bread rolls

 Make a rough dough, then empty onto the worktop.

 Don't flour the work top at this point you want the dough to stick.
 Push the dough down on the worktop away from you, this will stretch the gluten, scoup the dough back towards you and repeat the process.
 Eventually the dough will stop sticking at this point knead for about 15 minutes until smooth.
-Make into a rough round to make is rise more evenly.
+Make into a rough round to aid in rising evenly.

 Flour a deep pan and place the dough in, cover with cling film and leave in a warm (but not hot) place to rise for about an hour.
 The dough should double in size.

-Remove the dough from the pan back onto the worktop, the dough should feel much smoother and lighter.
+Remove the dough from the pan and place back onto the worktop, the dough should feel much smoother and lighter.

 To coat with sesame seeds pour the milk into a shallow bowl, dip the top of your rolls into the milk and then into another shallow bowl with the sesame seeds.